freeCodeCamp/guide/src/pages/go/go-structs/index.md

 ### Struct Tags

 Struct tags are used to modify how encoders handle the data.
-For example, setting the key names when encoding to JSON
+For example, setting the key names when encoding to JSON:

 ```go
 type User struct {